ubrant/documents-reader/README.md

 ## Dependencies

-The reader is fully implemented in **Python**.
-Please [download](https://www.python.org/downloads/) and install it if you would like to use it.
+The reader is implemented in **Python**.
+Please [download](https://www.python.org/downloads/) and install it if you would like to use this reader.

 ## Documentation Format